Personal profile

 Biography

 Born and raised in Manchester on a council estate in Moss Side, Ashley's upbringing has deeply shaped her sociological perspective and her intentions of being in academia: to do justice.
-Her research interests span across several areas, including the sociology of the body, neurodiversity, class, race, education and anti-racism.
+Her research interests span across several areas, including the sociology of the body, neurodiversity, class, race, higher education, sex work and anti-racism.
 Drawing from her own experiences as a young, working-class woman with dyslexia and ADHD, Ashley approaches both her research and teaching with a personal understanding of the challenges faced by those often overlooked in academia.
 She believes that these experiences provide her with a distinct and valuable perspective in her work.

 As the first in her family to attend university, this achievement carries significant personal meaning.
 Ashley is committed to making a lasting impact in academia and continuing to advocate and make change for the voices of those who are often underrepresented.